0xideas/sequifier/README.md

 There are four standalone commands within sequifier: `make`, `preprocess`, `train` and `infer`. `make` sets up a new sequifier project in a new folder, `preprocess` preprocesses the data from the input format into subsequences of a fixed length, `train` trains a model on the preprocessed data, and `infer` generates outputs from data in the preprocessed format and outputs it in the initial input format.

+The input data can be a single csv or parquet file, or a folder of csv or parquet files.
+The preprocessing output can be a csv or parquet file *per split*, or a folder of multiple torch tensor (pt) files *per split*.
+The training step does not output any data files (it outputs model files and logs).
+The inference output can be a single csv or parquet file, or a folder of csv and parquet files.
+In general, it is recommended to store every step as a single file if the initial input is a single file, and a folder of files if the initial data is a folder of files.
+For the folder "flow", the preprocessing step write format has to be "pt".

 ## Other materials

-To get more details on the specific configuration options, go to these [explanations of config parameters.](config-parameters.md)
+To get more details on the specific configuration options, go to these [docs page.](sequifier.com)

 If you want to first get a more specific understanding of the transformer architecture, have a look at the [Wikipedia article.](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))